 Child Labour Monitoring & Remediation System

 The second pillar of ICI’s engagement along the cocoa supply-chain is the setting-up and management of Child Labour Monitoring and Remediation Systems (CLMRS).
 As a structure embedded in the supply chain of chocolate and cocoa companies, it aims to identify and remediate cases of child labour.
 The system is based on the presence of facilitators within cocoa-growing communities who raise awareness on the issue of child labour, identify cases and request remediation actions that are implemented by ICI together with the chocolate company and cocoa supplier.
 All the information is collected via smartphones and gathered on a database from which systematic analysis can be conducted and remediation strategies refined.
-Started as a pilot in 2012, the system currently monitors over 40,728 5 -17 year olds, with scale-up continuing.
+Started as a pilot in 2012, the system currently assists 127 farmers’ groups and targets over 90,000 cocoa farming households through its implementation in the supply chains of 6 companies.

 ICI’s CLMRS explained step by step – click for full view.